The perfect circle closes: Tim Berners Lee, the man who created the World Wide Web, launched an action plan to save his invention.

-Tim Berners-Lee affirms that the worst aspects that characterize the internet today threaten to cause a digital dystopia (I have spoken extensively about the dangers of a "Splinternet").
-To save the internet, he therefore decided to launch a "Contract for the Web".
+Tim Berners-Lee states that the worst aspects that characterize the internet today threaten to cause a digital dystopia (I have spoken to you extensively about the dangers of a "Splinternet").
+To save the internet he therefore decided to launch a "Contract for the Web".

 The big names ready to support the global plan to save the internet: will it be enough?

-Facebook, Google, Reddit, GitHub, and Microsoft are some of the big names backing the plan, but they will be removed from the endorser list if they don't prove they are implementing the principles set out.
+Facebook, Google, Reddit, GitHub and Microsoft are some of the big names supporting the plan, but they will be removed from the list of endorsers if they do not demonstrate that they are implementing the principles set out.

 The points of the "Contract for the Web"